 - large casserole dish (instead of a cast iron skillet)

 - 1 pound ground beef, cooked and drained

 - 1 cup sour cream

-- After cooking and draining the ground beef, add the garlic, diced tomatoes, tomato sauce, salt, and pepper and simmer covered on low heat for 20-40 minutes.
+- In a large cast iron skillet, cook the ground beef until no longer pink.
+Drain off the fat.
+Add the minced garlic, diced tomatoes, tomato sauce, salt, and pepper.
+Mix well.
+Simmer covered on low heat for 20 minutes.
+Taste test the sauce and add additional salt if needed.
 The longer it simmers, the more flavorful it will be.

-- While the above is cooking, cook and drain the egg noodles.
+- Preheat oven to 350F.
+Boil and drain the egg noodles.
 Place the hot egg noodles in a large bowl and add the cream cheese and sour cream.
 Mix well.
 I like to cut the cream cheese into small squares first to help with the melting and mixing.
-At this point, you can add the chopped green onions to this noodle mixture.
-However, I prefer to add the green onions at the end, as a garnish.